 Create a Freebie

-It’s important to create a freebie in exchange for people signing up for your list.
+If you’re interested, you can create a “freebie” to give away to people who sign up for your e-mail list.
 A freebie is a free document like a cheat sheet, checklist, worksheet, e-book, or PDF file.
-I created a free Party Planning On a Budget guide using Canva to offer to my e-mail subscribers.

 Thanks so much for reading along!
 What ways do you promote your blog?
 Let me know in the comments!
 Have a great week!